GCyang08/Todo-List-with-Redux/README.md

           .
 Toggle light and dark mode

 ## What I did -
-This project was created using React, a JavaScript framework.
-Everyting about this project was coded from scratch.
-For the layout of this project, I used CSS and flexbox.
-I have used React Redux to store my state and dispatch some behavior so that users can interact with the app.
-I also used React Hooks to implement my application as well.
+React, a JavaScript application, was used to develop this project.
+All about this project was built from the ground up.
+I used CSS and flexbox to build the layout for this project.
+To allow users to interact with the app, I used React Redux to store my state and dispatch some actions.
+React Hooks were also used to execute my program.

 ## Available Scripts